-The Master of Sciences in Biomedical Sciences is a 30-31 hour non-thesis degree.
+The Master of Sciences in Biomedical Sciences is a 30-31 hour non-thesis or thesis-option degree.

-- \ The University requires that 6000-level courses make up at least 50% of the 30-31 semester hours. - \Courses with separate lectures and labs must be taken together. - \Please note that 5000-level courses cannot duplicate under graduate courses that the student has taken as an under graduate. - \Please note that the 6000-level core classes are ONLY offered in a 16-week format during the fall and spring semesters.
-Summer courses (6000-level) are offered on an 8-week format.
-All core courses require a grade of "B" or better.
+- The University requires that 6000-level courses make up at least 50% of the 30-31 semester hours. - Courses with separate lectures and labs must be taken together.

+Please note that 5000-level courses cannot duplicate under graduate courses that the student has taken as an under graduate.

+Please note that the 6000-level core classes are ONLY offered in a 16-week format during the fall and spring semesters.
+Summer courses (6000-level) are offered on an 8 -week format.